T

 • Comfortable walking shoes

-• Layers of clothing (Melbourne weather is famously changeable)
+• Layers of clothing (Melbourne's weather can change quickly)

 Save your Melbourne trip